dj95/kustomize-quick-create/README.md

 ### 🚀 Getting started

-Clone the repository and run `cargo install`.
+Clone the repository and run `cargo install --path .`.
 Then you should be able to call the wizard with `kustomize-quick-create`.
 It will detect the kustomize deployment if it exists in the `kubernetes/` subdirectory of the present working dir.